cankucukyilmaz/Scientific_Computing_Project/README.md

 * Spoons
 * T-Shirts

-The database is created collectively by the TUBAF students of the course Scientific Computing Project.
+The database is created collectively by the TUBAF students of the course Scientific Computing Project. <br>
-The database is 5.86 GB, which is why it cannot be included in the repository.
+The database is 5.86 GB, which is why it cannot be included in the repository. <br>
-It consists of 10 folders, one folder for each of the object that includes the images.
+It consists of 10 folders, one folder for each of the object that includes the images. <br>